Mission Extreme: Pre-production

-After the success of Dhaka Attack (2017) in December 2018, Sunny Sarwar had announced about the making of Mission Extreme.
+After the success of Dhaka Attack (2017) in December 2018, Sunny Sarwar had announced the making of Mission Extreme.
 It was announced that Arifin Shuvoo would play as the protagonist of the film.
-In 2019, Taskeen Rahman, Jannatul Ferdous Oishee, Sadia Nabila and other actors and actress got attached to the film as well.
+In 2019, Taskeen Rahman, Jannatul Ferdous Oishee, Sadia Nabila and other actors and actresses got attached to the film as well.
 It will be the debut film of Miss Bangladesh Jannatul Ferdous Oishee.

 Filming

 The filming of the movie started from 20 March 2019.
-The filming of this film occurred in Dubai too.
+The filming occurred in Dubai too.

 Reception

 Critical response

-On The review of The Daily star News it Praised The Movie as its one of few original films in dhallywood While tbs news criticize the movie saying it tries too hard and the story isnt any thrilling.
-NatunNews Moniter Claimed the movie to be really enjoyble,Saying Arefin shuvo,Jannatul Ferdous Oishee and Taskeen Rahman's performance were the best whlle also claming the VFX in the movie to be really poor.
+The Daily Star praised the movie as its one of few original films in Dhallywood, while TBS criticized the movie saying it tries too hard and the story is not thrilling.
+NatunNews Monitor claimed the movie to be really enjoyable, saying Arefin shuvo, Jannatul Ferdous Oishee and Taskeen Rahman's performance were the best while also claiming the VFX in the movie to be really poor.
+On the review of Bangla Movie database, they said Mission Extreme is a must watch film.

 Awards

+Sequel

+The sequel Black War: Mission Extreme 2 takes place after the end of Mission Extreme.
+Where ADC Nahid and his force is hunting down the terror leader to not disrupt national stability and stop the series of attacks occur.
+Mission Extreme: Black War is released in 44 theaters across the country on January 13, 2023.